jesusdoza/repair-reports/README.md

 Database for circuit board repairs that can be searched so problems that have already been resolved are not reworked

+Database for circuit board repairs that can be searched so problems that have already been resolved are not reworked

 will primarily be used on mobile to take advantage of on board camera to upload images, and such mobile design will be focused on first followed by a desktop design

 <div>